-The finstsw instruction is very slow on all processors.
-Most processors have fcomi instructions to avoid the slow finstsw.
-Using fcomi instead of the common sequence fcom/finstsw ax / sahf will save 4 - 8 clock cycles.
-You should therefore use fcomi to avoid finstsw wherever possible, even in cases where it costs some extra code.
+The FNSTSW instruction is very slow on all processors.
+Most processors have FCOMI instructions to avoid the slow FNSTSW.
+Using FCOMI instead of the common sequence FCOM / FNSTSW AX / SAHF will save 4 - 8 clock cycles.
+You should therefore use FCOMI to avoid FNSTSW wherever possible, even in cases where it costs some extra code.